tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 cabal info tidal
 ls ~/.pulsar/packages/tidalcycles/node_modules/osc-min
 /Applications/SuperCollider.app/Contents/Resources/scsynth -v

+## SuperDirt: Start SuperCollider.
+From the Language menu, select "Quarks."
+SuperDirt and Dirt-Samples should be listed and checked.
 ```
 - If the Pulsar tidalcycles plugin did not install properly, first try to install within Pulsar using the Package Manager.
 See instructions in the [Pulsar page](/getting-started/editor/Pulsar.md) If this fails, you can try manual installation of the plugin.
 Instructions are also in the Pulsar page.